kpn-dsh/dsh-cli/docs/autocompletion.md

 [&#x2190; Platforms specification](platforms-specification.md)

-The `dsh` tool has a hidden argument `--generate-autocomplete-file`, which can be used to generate an autocompletion file for the following shells:
+The `dsh` tool has a hidden option `--generate-autocomplete-file`, which can be used to generate an autocompletion file for the following shells:

 * `bash` - Bourne-again shell